 If you still have a lot of saving to do, college costs may eat up a disproportionate amount of the death benefit, and you still want to leave room for those other expenses.
 The good news, especially if you have teens, is that you may only need coverage for 5 or 10 years.

-The life insurance coverage you need once the kids are gone depends on your age and your expenses.
+The life insurance coverage parents need once the kids move out depends on age and expenses.
 You might have a couple of decades to go until you retire, or it might be right around the corner.
 But now’s the time when you can focus on you.

 Even if you have fewer dependents when the kids have flown the nest, you might still have a major one: your spouse.
-It’s great if you’ve been saving for retirement with IRAs or 401(k)s, but if you’re only, say, 50 when you become an empty nester, you likely still have at least a decade before you retire – and that means a decade’s worth of saving and compound interest you need to take advantage of.
+It’s great if you’ve been saving for retirement with IRAs or 401(k)s, but if you’re only, say, 50 when you become an empty nester, you still have at least a decade before you retire – that's a decade’s worth of saving and compound interest that you need to take advantage of.

 That means that life insurance is still important.
-If you have a goal for a retirement amount, first of all, congratulations!
+If you have a retirement savings goal, first of all, congratulations!
 Second of all, you probably factored in those intervening years before you reached your goal.
-If you die at 55 and were planning on saving until you were 65, that leaves a gap in your plans to ensure your spouse is set-up for retirement.
-(For example, it’s commonly recommended that by 55 you should have six times your annual salary saved and by 65 you should have eight times your annual salary saved.
-If you’re on the U.S. median salary of $52,000, that means that if you die at 55, your retirement fund could be short $104,00 dollars.)
+If you die at 55 and were planning on saving until you were 65, that leaves a gap in your plan to ensure your spouse is set up for retirement.
+For example, it’s commonly recommended that by 55 you should have at least six times your annual salary saved and by 65 you should have eight times your annual salary saved.
+If you make the U.S. median salary of $52,000, that means that if you die at 55, your retirement fund could be short $104,000.

 Life insurance can fill that gap.
-If the kids are gone and the mortgage is paid off but you’re still striving for retirement, don’t discount the role that life insurance can play in helping your spouse be comfortable.
+If the kids are gone and the mortgage is paid off but you’re still striving for retirement, don’t brush off the role that life insurance can play in supporting your spouse.
 You might not need as much coverage, but every little bit can help you secure your golden years.

-Everyone’s life insurance need will be different at different points in their lives, but the important thing to note is that your need will change over time.
-You just need to calculate (to the best of your abilities, of course) how your own needs will change.
+Everyone’s life insurance needs will be different at different points in their lives, but the important thing to note is that your needs will change over time.
+You just need to estimate how those needs will change.